seflless/relit/README.md

 ```
 or
 ```
-yarn add relit

 ```
 or
 ```
-<script src="http://francoislaberge.com/relit/lib/index.js" type="text/javascript"></script>

 ```
-**Note (for above method)**: It's better to download the file and serve it from your own server.

 ### Usage

+ 1. Installation

+        npm install --save relit
+    or

+        yarn add relit
+    or

+        <script src="http://francoislaberge.com/relit/lib/index.js" type="text/javascript"></script>
  1. Get a reference to the module first via either of these methods:

         const relit = require('relit');
     or

         <script src="http://francoislaberge.com/relit/lib/index.js" type="text/javascript"></script>
         <script>
             // relit is now attached to the window object, making it a global.
         </script>
+    **Note (for above method)**: It's better to download the file and serve it from your own server
  1. Create an instance inside a specified container DOM element.

         let relight = relit.create({